WomenAndTech/static-site/docs/git-sourcetree.md

 ![Sourcetree clone](images/sourcetree-new-clone1.png)

+OR

-OR, select **+New** from the Repository Browser.
+Select **+New** from the Repository Browser.

 ![Sourcetree clone](images/sourcetree-new-clone2.png)

 **Step 3:**
 Select a **Destination Path** for your *local* copy.
 Make sure the folder is empty.
+Select the button with the ellipsis to change the destination path.
 You can name it anything you want in the **Name** field or just leave it the same as the repo name.

 ![Sourcetree clone](images/sourcetree-new-clone3.png)

 <br>

+## Understanding the Github flow
+Below are specific instructions for getting the latest files, adding content and pushing your changes to the site using SourceTree.

+If you'd like a general overview of how the Github workflow works, [check out this guide](https://guides.github.com/introduction/flow/).

 ## Working with Branches

 Every Git repository has a **master** branch by default.
-For the Women&&Tech site, this is not only the main branch, think of it as the "good copy".
+This is generally considered to be the final version or the "good copy".

-**IMPORTANT**: Any commits added to the **master** branch are **automatically pushed live to the site.**  Do not add updates directly to the master branch.
+**IMPORTANT**: For the Women&&Tech site, any commits added to the **master** branch are **automatically pushed live to the site.**  Do not add updates directly to the master branch.

 Instead, create a branch for each new feature you add (e.g. new interview, new page, content revisions).
+Give the branch a descriptive name like `firstname-lastname` for a new interview, or `new-about-page` for updates to the About page.

-This will give you a separate area to work on and test your updates before it goes live.
+This will give you a separate area to work in and test your updates before it goes live.
+You can even work with other team members and collaborate on the same branch.

-You can create a new branch or add an existing branch to your local copy.

 ### Create a new branch
 [still need to add]